What are cookies?

 In addition, ISER web sites also use Google Analytics, which creates cookies to collect and analyse anonymous data.
 This helps us understand how our web sites are being used and how to make them better.

-Some ISER pages also offer the ability to support us by ‘liking’ us on Facebook or ‘tweeting’ about us using Twitter.
+Some web pages may also offer the ability to support us by ‘liking’ us on Facebook or ‘tweeting’ about us using Twitter.
 If you do support us in this way, a Twitter or Facebook cookie will also be saved on your computer.

 What cookies do we use?